novaframework/nova/docs/02_quick-start.md

 ## Dev mode

 When developing you probably don't want to quit erlang, recompile and then re-run the whole thing again.
-If you specify `{devmode, true}` in your configuration the `nova_reloader` module will start.
+If you specify `{dev_mode, true}` in your configuration the reloader will start.
 This module checks for file changes and recompiles/reloades the files if needed.
-You can also add additional directories with `nova_reloader:add_directory/1`.

-*Note!* We semi-support reloading dtl-templates at this stage, but we'll fix this asap.